ayamotawea/ShiftWatch_graduation_poroject/README.md

 - **Azure Blob Storage** + **Firebase Realtime DB** for cloud-based scalability
 - **Flutter mobile app** for real-time dashboards and insights

-Published in the **Egyptian Journal of Artificial Intelligence, 2025**.

 ---